openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 The "Decryption key index" can be left to `0`.
 Then click **OK**, and **OK** again.
 Now the OTNS PCAP file should properly decrypt when loaded.

+The timestamps shown in the "Time" column (in seconds) correspond to the absolute simulation time values shown in the OpenThread node logs.
+This makes it easier to correlate log messages with transmitted or received radio frames.
+However, the values are typically not identical up to single microsecond precision: the simulated IEEE 802.15.4 radio hardware may add some additional delay, after a radio frame is requested to be sent by the OpenThread stack.

 ## Congratulations